Hi, my name is Arianna Silla and in the summer of 2020 I blew out 23 candles and wished for my health.

 As I sit in front of the screen writing this I’m continuously working at rebuilding the parts of me that I felt cancer had stolen.
 Cancer has a way of putting things into perspective.
 Treatment gave me a second chance at life and cancer taught me to never take anything for granted.
 I was dealt a scary card which allowed me to take a step back and look at my life from a position I never thought I would be in.
 The presence of cancer and it’s physical side effects is only half the battle.
 Throughout treatment I had to consistently work towards maintaining a positive mental state which was a battle on it’s own.

 When I got diagnosed I chose to fight, I chose my future, I chose my family, I chose my friends but ultimately I bet on myself and that very decision is the reason i’m here today.

-I’ve been taking part in the LLSC light the night walk for the past 6 years.
-My family and I created a team called team united after my grandmother passed away from acute myeloid leukaemia.
+I’ve been taking part in the LLSC light the night walk and raising money since 2013.
+My family and I created a team called team united after my grandmother passed away from acute myeloid leukemia.
 Our goal in starting a team was to help raise money to find a cure for blood cancer.
 In the months leading up to my diagnosis my team and I were at a loss.
 The pandemic was soaring and we were unsure of how to raise money because we couldn’t host our annual bake sale.